anishajayadevan/anishajayadevan/content/authors/admin/_index.md

 title: Anisha Jayadevan
 ---

 Hello!
 I am a PhD student at the [Earth from Above Lab](https://www.theearthfromabove.com/) at University of Maryland, Baltimore County.
-I study animal movement in the context of habitat fragmentation, urbanisation and agricultural expansion.
-I also love writing (you can read some of my published work [here](/writing.md)) and getting scientists to talk about their work at public gatherings (more [here](https://cafeoikos.wordpress.com/)).
+I study land-use change in grasslands in India.
+I also love writing (you can read some of my published work [here](/writing.md)) and organizing public science talks (more [here](https://cafeoikos.wordpress.com/)).